Defenders of Dynatron City: Critical response

-The game won praise in its preproduction by many video game magazines for the creation of an original superhero team.
-However, when the game was released it was widely panned by video game critics for, among other things, having a notoriously poor hit detection that required extremely precise aim for attacks to hit enemies.
+The game won praise in its preproduction by many video game magazines for the creation of an original superhero team, but when the game was released it was widely panned by video game critics for, among other things, having a notoriously poor hit detection that required extremely precise aim for attacks to hit enemies.

 TV special

 The animated pilot was produced by DIC Animation City and was aired on the Fox Kids block on February 22, 1992.
 It featured the voices of Whoopi Goldberg and Tim Curry.
 Originally, Doctor Mayhem was voiced by Christopher Walken.
 Steve Purcell recalled that the producers at the last minute replaced him with a more cartooney voice.
 It failed to be picked up as a series, but was subsequently released on VHS.
-No DVD or digital download release has surfaced as of yet.
+No official DVD or digital download release has been announced as of yet.

 Comics

 The comic book adaptation was published Marvel Comics.
 Written by Steve Purcell and penciled by Frank Cirocco, it ran for six monthly issues, dated from February through July 1992.